Class: Object

 #clone ⇒ Object

 Produces a shallow copy of obj—the instance variables of obj are copied, but not the objects they reference.
 Copies the frozen and tainted state of obj.
-See also the discussion under Object#dup
+See also the discussion under Object#dup.

 class Klass